A homotopy invariant of stable maps to oriented surfaces: Stable and generic maps

 \subsection{Stable maps}

-There are various equivalent definitions of stability of smooth maps $f\co M\to N$ of a closed manifold $M$ to an arbitrary manifold $N$, e.g., see \cite[Theorem 7.1]{GG}.
-It follows that $f$ is stable if any $k$-parametric deformation of $f$ is trivial in the sense of \cite[Definition 2.1]{GG}.
+A smooth map $f\co M\to N$ is said to be \emph{stable} if any smooth map $f'$ sufficiently close to $f$ is \emph{right-left equivalent} to $f$, i.e., there are diffeomorphisms $g$ of $N$ and $h$ of $M$ such that $f'=g\circ f\circ h^{-1}$.
+In fact, there are various equivalent definitions of stability of smooth maps $f\co M\to N$ of a closed manifold $M$ to an arbitrary manifold $N$, e.g., see \cite[Chapter V, Theorem 7.1]{GG}.
+In particular, $f$ is stable if and only if any $k$-parametric deformation of $f$ is trivial in the sense of \cite[Chapter V, Definition 2.3]{GG}.

+Stable maps are generic, e.g., see \cite[Chapter VI, Theorem 5.2]{GG}.
+On the other hand, it is known that stable maps are not dense in $C^{\infty}(M, N)$, e.g., see \cite[p.
+160]{GG}.
+In particular, the sets of stable maps and generic maps are not the same in general.
+However, a proper map of a manifold of dimension $m$ to a manifold of dimension $n\le 3$ such that $m\ge n$ is stable if and only if it is generic~\cite{MaV}.